stlab/libraries/_posts/2020-12-01-forest-introduction.md

 # Why Hierarchies are Hard

 From `vector` to `unordered_map`, container types serve to separate the details of the container from the data they maintain.
 C++ developers are no stranger to this valuable tenet.
-However when it comes to heirarchical containers, we find ourselves without a generic go-to solution.
+However, when it comes to hierarchical containers, we find ourselves without a generic go-to solution.
 At best, we'll roll our own custom type for the specific use-case.
-At worst, that implementation embeds the heirarchy into the data itself.
+At worst, that implementation embeds the hierarchy into the data itself.
 Who hasn't seen something like the below, only to get nerd sniped in all the wrong ways as they have to maintain it?

 ```c++
 template <typename T>